An Engineer's Guide to Sodium Bisulfite for Dechlorination

 Best Practices for Engineers and Operators

 A well-designed dechlorination system is reliable and protects your downstream equipment.
 A poorly designed one is a constant source of problems.
-A chemical feed system is essential for accuracy.

 - Injection Point: Always inject the sodium bisulfite solution upstream of the static mixer or contactor tank to maximize mixing efficiency.